remix-run/remix/docs/api/remix.md

 Native `<form>` only supports get and post, so if you want your form to work with JavaScript on or off the page you'll need to stick with those two.

-Without JavaScript, Remix will turn non-get requests into "post", but you'll still need to instruct your server with a hidden input like `<input type="hidden" name="_method" method="delete" />`.
+Without JavaScript, Remix will turn non-get requests into "post", but you'll still need to instruct your server with a hidden input like `<input type="hidden" name="_method" value="delete" />`.
 If you always include JavaScript, you don't need to worry about this.

 <docs-info>We generally recommend sticking with "get" and "post" because the other verbs are not supported by HTML</docs-info>